HOPE Consortium

 - Vision problems - Children born prematurely are more likely than children born on time to have vision problems.
 This may include retinopathy of prematurity (ROP) which can cuase blindess.

-* See March of Dimes_Preterm Birth for more information.
+* See March of Dimes: Preterm Birth for more information.

 Pregnancy and infant factors that lead to complications of prematurity are studied as part of several consortium studies including as part of the HOPE COVID-19 study and as part of other ongoing studies including CPPOP, PROMPT, Cancer and Pregnancy Outcomes, and Geographic Patterning of Birth Outcomes.